Nellalink/org-workflow-sop-template/README.md

 The naming convention is enforced using a GitHub Action workflow.
 The workflow validates the repository name whenever a repository is created or a push is made.
 If the name does not follow the required pattern:

 1. The workflow will fail.
-2. A Slack notification will be sent to alert the relevant team.
+2. A Slack notification will be sent to alert the relevant team;

 ---